 nlme - non-linear models (fixed and random), similar to SAS proc nlin and nlmixed.

-lsmeans - generate, from an lm object or lmer object (results from lm or lmerTest respectively) lsmeans (estimated means calculated using the method of least-squares, commonly called lsmeans by SAS et al).
+emmeans - generate, from an lm object or lmer object (results from lm or lmerTest respectively) emmeans (estimated marginal means, or predicted marginal means).
+This supercedes least squares means, commonly called lsmeans by SAS et al).

 survival - survival analyses, allows censoring of observations.
 Comparable to SAS proc lifetest and phreg

 multcomp & glht - general linear hypthesis tests.
 This package allows us to generate multiple line F-tests for our own generated hypothesis test; useful.

 There is a wealth of information and documentation (tutorials, examples, references etc) available.
 There are also MOOCS (e.g. Coursera) on R. This list is not meant to be exhaustive, it is simply some of the material that I have found useful to learn how to do things in R, particularly for somebody coming with a knowledge of SAS and/or Fortran (no I am not just betraying my age, but also the fact that in the high performance computing world of my research, Fortran [and its speed] is still king).